 2. The network is used to promote the mutual understanding in all possible areas.

-3. The network brings Europe closer to the citizens.
+3. The network is used to bring Europe closer to the citizens.

 4. The members themselves set up the delegations.

 6. The network meeting is based on a current theme.
-There is a special programme for the youth, they also have a current theme (can be the same as the theme for the adults).
+There is a special programme for both adults and youngsters.
+The themes for adults and youngsters could be different.

-1. The member communities themselves initiate the projects and ask other members to participate.
+- The member communities themselves initiate the projects and invite other members to participate.

 E. Bilateral contacts